-1005 This research was supported by the project "Permafrost: rock walls and rock glaciers as water regulators and risk generators in Peru in a context of climate change (PermaPeru)", which is funded by CONCYTEC-PROCIENCIA (Contract N° PE501089264-2024-PROCIENCIA).
-Additional support was provided by the Center for Research in Earth, Environmental and Climate Sciences and Technologies (ESAT) of the Universidad Nacional Santiago Antúnez de Mayolo (UNASAM), through its Mountain Ecosystems and Permafrost Research Group (PAMEC).
+This research was supported by the project "Permafrost: rock walls and rock glaciers as water regulators and risk generators in Peru in a context of climate change (PermaPeru)", which is funded by CONCYTEC-PROCIENCIA (Contract N° 700 PE501089264-2024-PROCIENCIA).
+Additional support was provided by the Research Center for Environmental Earth Science and Technology (ESAT) of the Universidad Nacional Santiago Antúnez de Mayolo (UNASAM), through its Mountain Ecosystems and Permafrost Research Group (PAMEC).